Key takeaways

 Entrance hallway: The first thing you and everyone who enters your home sees.
 A strong canvas here sets the tone for the entire space.

-Why canvas became the standard for serious wall art
+Why did canvas become the standard for serious wall art?

 Canvas has been the dominant surface for fine art since the 16th century and for good reason.
 Unlike fresco paintings bound to walls or panel paintings on wood that warped and cracked, canvas on stretcher bars gave artists a portable, stable, durable surface that could hold color at scale.
 The same qualities that made it the preferred format for Titian, Rembrandt, and Caravaggio make it the right format for bold, graphic wall art today.